HaiderMalikk/Mood-Atlas/README.md

 ├── pages/api                     # main application api endpoints (basically the server files that make api requests for us so we dont have too do it in the frondend, avoids CORS issues)
-│   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── fetchUserCoordinates.js   # contains the api endpoint for getting the user's initial location from ipapi ├── public/                       # contains all the static assets like images etc
+│   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── fetchgcpapi.js            # Fetches GCP api keys for places and maps so we dont expose env variables to frontend ├── public/                       # contains all the static assets like images etc
-├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css
+├── utils/                        # contains utility functions used throughout the app like global colors etc ├── babel.config.js               # babel config for website setting and controlling things like the console in the browser ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css
 ```